nikkdevic/W10-W11-net35OfflineInstaller-byNICK-Feb2023/README.md

 The 'sources' folder contains .Net3.5 files from Windows installer ISO for Windows 10 and Windows 11.

 The '01-dotnet35installer-local.bat' installer uses files from 'sources' folder.
+No need for Internet or Windows USB.

 The '02-dotnet35installer-fromusb.bat' automatically searches for connected windows installation USB media.